moatazhamza194/moatazhamza194.github.io/_posts/2026-09-24-SwAV-summary-and-analysis.md

 An interesting experiment they did was trying out different clustering-based and contrastive learning methods with the multi-crop augmentation strategy, and they found that clustering methods benefited more from it than contrastive methods did.
 SimCLR, for instance, only saw a +2% improvement in accuracy with the linear evaluation protocol.
 A clustering-based method called *DeepCluster-v2* actually beats SwAV both with and without multi-crop, but they note that this method is not online.

----

-## 5. Critique

-I have the same criticism as in my previous analysis: it would have been nice to see them experiment with combinations of different transformations for the augmentation, especially since in the SimCLR paper they displayed the importance of combining augmentations from two different transformation types: spatial and appearance.

 | Method | epochs | batch | Top1 acc. |
 | :---: | :---: | :---: | :---: |
 | MoCo | 200 | 256 | 60.6 |